Introduction

 Understand Atrial Fibrillation and Its Risks

 Atrial fibrillation is a common heart rhythm disorder that can cause an irregular and often rapid heartbeat.
-This condition can lead to serious complications, including a higher risk of stroke. means recognizing its signs, such as:
+This condition can lead to serious complications, including a higher risk of stroke.
+Recognizing its signs, such as:

 - Palpitations